aabir121/chunked-file-uploader-spring-angular-example/README.md

 -   **Performance:** To ensure the UI remains responsive, the computationally intensive tasks of file slicing are offloaded to a **Web Worker**.
 This prevents the main browser thread from becoming blocked, even when processing very large files.
 -   **Communication:** It communicates with the backend via a RESTful API to send the file chunks and manage the upload lifecycle.

-For more details on the frontend implementation, please see the [frontend/README.md](frontend/README.md).
+For more details on the frontend implementation, please see the [frontend README](frontend/README.md).

 ### Backend (Spring Boot)